GPT-4o-Transcribe Keyboard: The Voice Typing Revolution Explained

 A tip from my experience: spend 5 minutes doing the voice calibration if your keyboard offers it.
 This helps the system learn your specific speech patterns and accent.
 I skipped this step initially and had some frustrating moments with certain words.

 Another thing worth noting is storage space.
-The basic offline functionality requires about 80MB of storage, but the full features need around 300MB.
-Not huge, but something to consider if you're tight on space.
+Thanks to model compression improvements in early 2026, the basic offline functionality now requires only about 60MB of storage (down from 80MB), while the full feature set needs around 250MB.
+Still not huge, but something to consider if you're tight on space.

 Voice Typing vs. Traditional Typing: A Real-World Comparison